Gaming computer: Since 1990s and current market

 IBM PC-compatibles have been the dominant types of PCs globally, both mainstream and by extension in gaming, since the 1990s.
 During that decade a number of special PC product lines were created by OEMs that focused on pre-built gaming desktop computers, such as Alienware, formed in 1997; and HP with their OMEN division, whose lineage dates back to 1991 under the defunct brand VoodooPC; and both of which continue to be marketed today.

 From the mid-1990s as 3D gaming was taking off, companies like 3dfx (with their Voodoo) and Nvidia (with their RIVA 128) advanced the market with their new graphical processing units.
+Multimedia PCs in the 1990s were built with high-performance graphics cards, a defining feature of gaming computers.